Tennant Creek & Barkly Region 7 day itinerary

 Get set for your Central Australian Adventure

-Rise early this morning, ready to embark on your Central Australian adventure.
-This itinerary will take you from Alice Springs, all the way up to Elliott, so make sure you pack your tent or swag if you want to make the most of some great camping opportunities.
-If you don’t have equipment of your own, visit one of the businesses in Alice Springs who will hire you everything you will need.
+Rise early and get ready to embark on your great Central Australian adventure.
+If you’re a camper, make sure you pack the essentials or hire camping equipment from Alice Springs.
 Not a camper?
+No worries!
 There’s a range of accommodation options along the way that will suit every comfort level.

 Selfie stop at the Tropic of Capricorn marker

-It’s time to hit the road.
-Travelling north, today’s first stopover is the Tropic of Capricorn marker, just 30 kilometres north of Alice Springs.
-Be sure to get your photo taken next to the unique marker which was designed by a local Alice Springs man to mark Australia’s Bicentenary.
+Day one and it’s time to hit the road.
+Travelling north, take a quick look at the Tropic of Capricorn monument, just 30km outside of Alice Springs.
+Check out the unique marker which was designed by a local Alice Springs man to mark Australia’s Bicentenary.